vanxrice/blogger-page/README.md

 ## Live demo
 See the [demo page](http://vanxrice.github.io/blogger-page/components/blogger-page/demo.html).

-> A basic Polymer web component that fetches a Blogger feed over JSON.
-I'd recommend forking this project and customizing to your liking.
+> A basic Polymer web component that fetches posts from Blogger over JSON.
+Displays blog post preview as a cards, which expand to a full content preview and link to the blogger source post.
+Uses Blogger APIv3, which requires an API key.
+See Google's documentation on how to obtain a Blogger API key (https://developers.google.com/blogger/docs/3.0/using#APIKey).

+> Warning: this project uses core-animated-pages, which causes some weird height issues I haven't been able to resolve ([see post on StackOverflow](http://stackoverflow.com/questions/28237391/polymer-core-animated-pages-setting-inside-elements-height-to-0)).
+This element is best used at the bottom of a page.
+If you want to embed inside a page, you must set a static height.
+See the demo.

 ## How To Use
 Add to bower.json: